jameshfisher/jameshfisher.com/_posts/2017-02-04-the-challenges-and-secrets-of-the-realtime-world.md

 ---
-title: "FOSDEM: The Challenges and Secrets of the Realtime World"
+title: 'FOSDEM: The Challenges and Secrets of the Realtime World'
+tags:
+  - fosdem
+  - realtime
+  - programming
+  - networking
+taggedAt: '2024-03-26'
 ---

 Summary: